ghostonline/quaketrace/README.md

 Limitations
 -----------

-- Levels appear to be darker than they should be ingame, so post processing might be required
+- The original quake tools appear to strip the ambient light information during map compilation.
+Use the ```--ambient``` command line parameter with a custom value if the level appears to be too dark when rendered.
 - Sky rendering is a rough approximation of how Quake renders it and will sometimes generate a wrong-looking skybox
 - FOV is locked to 60
 - Light sizes (used for soft shadowing) are set to 16